LabOriginWeb3/LabOriginWeb/src/content/pages/about.md

   <img src="/assets/w3work.gif" alt="Sublime's custom image"/>
 </p>

 Our team has rich Web3 experience and determined to bring the best Web3 social application to users.
+We are constantly learning from the market and peers, keeping our mind sharp and technologies up to date.
 Let's keep building!